Yusuf-Harby/PizzaZone/README.md

 5. Build and run!

 ## 📜 License
-This project was created by the **Java Team** for educational purposes.
+This project was created by **Jaffa Team** for educational purposes.
 You are free to learn from it, but not allowed to use it commercially without permission.